input-output-hk/mithril/docs/website/root/mithril/mithril-network/architecture.md

 * **Mithril relay**:

-> A forward proxy which is used to secure communications between the Mithril signer and the Mithril aggregator.
-More information are available at the [Mithril signer deployment model](../../manual/getting-started/run-signer-node#mithril-signer-deployment-model) section
+> A forward proxy that is used to secure communications between the Mithril signer and the Mithril aggregator.
+More information is available in the [Mithril signer deployment model](../../manual/getting-started/run-signer-node#mithril-signer-deployment-model) section.

 :::tip